Bernie Sanders Rallies Americans: ‘Despair Is Absolutely Not An Option’

 At this critical point in American history under President Donald Trump, Bernie Sanders is rallying Americans and telling them not to give up and despair.
 He conceded that we are living in a scary time, which is all the more reason for Americans to stand firm together.
-He also added that Americans have lived through difficult times before, but it is up to everyone to fight.
+He also added that American have lived through difficult times before, but it is up everyone to fight.

 “Understand that in moments of crisis, what has happened, time and time again, is that people have stood up and fought back.
 So despair is absolutely not an option.”